Installation & Configuration Guide

 Writing a theme override

 An integrations theme consists of a primary, secondary, default, lowlight, inverse, and danger color.
-Each of these colors has a separate class in order to specify the background-color
+Each of these colors has a separate class in order to specify the background-color, border-color, and color/fill CSS properties.
+The full matrix of theme colors and property specific classes is as follows:

 Written out in CSS, a theme override stylesheet looks like: